Youth Jobs PaTH is an Australian Government service that helps young people gain the skills and experience needed to get and keep a job.

 TRIAL: PaTH Internships

 An internship gives you on-the-job experience in a business that interests you, working on activities that match your skills and qualifications.
+If you’re looking for an apprenticeship or traineeship, you can use a PaTH Internship to trial the role before committing to a formal apprenticeship agreement.
 Internships run for four to 12 weeks, with participation of between 30 to 50 hours per fortnight.
-PaTH Internships are voluntary, so if the industry or workplace isn’t what you expected, you can leave the placement at any time without it affecting your Youth Allowance or JobSeeker Payment.
+PaTH Internships are voluntary, so if the industry or workplace isn’t what you expected, you can leave the placement at any time without it affecting your income support payment.

-When you start your internship, you get an extra $200 a fortnight on top of your Youth Allowance or Newstart Allowance payment.
+When you start your internship, you get an extra $200 a fortnight on top of your income support payment.

-Your provider also supports you during your internship to make sure you have the best chance of success.
+Your provider also supports you during your work trial to make sure you have the best chance of success.

 Find out if you can do an internship

-To do a PaTH Internship, you must be 17 to 24 years of age, on income support and registered with jobactive, Transition to Work or Disability Employment Services.
+To do a PaTH Internship, you must be 17 to 24 years of age, on income support and registered with jobactive, New Employment Service Trial, Transition to Work or Disability Employment Services provider.

-Talk to your employment services provider to see if you are eligible to do an internship and if there are any opportunities in your local area.
+Talk provider to see if you are eligible to do an internship and if there are any opportunities in your local area.

 PaTH - Getting Ready for your Internship